‘So much joy’: Brazil holds first carnival since Covid

 Carnival should also provide some needed relief for the pandemic-battered economy.

-Beyond the swirl of floats, feathers and barely covered flesh, carnival is big business, moving some four billion reais ($800 million) and creating at least 45,000 jobs, according to official figures.
+Beyond the swirl of floats, feathers and barely covered flesh, carnival is big business, moving an estimated four billion reais ($800 million) and creating at least 45,000 jobs.

 But street vendor Maria Vitoria Souza, 18, who was selling drinks outside the parades, said sales “could have been better.”